tim-gromeyer/MarkdownEdit/README.md

 # Dependencies:
 [Qt](https://qt.io/) and [enchant-2](https://github.com/AbiWord/enchant).

-# Note:
+# Note(s):
-To improve the performance when using images, disable the "Auto add file path to icon path" option in settings (Menu Extras->Options).
+- To improve the performance when using images, disable the "Auto add file path to icon path" option in settings (Menu Extras->Options).
+- When building via CMake, the translations **won't** work!

 # To do: